Table of Contents

 Responsibilities of the collecting duct system

-- Reabsorbed up to 24 % of filtered water in renal filtrate in case of severe dehydration
+- Reabsorbs as much as 24% of filtered water in renal filtrate in the case of severe dehydration

-- Impermeable to water without the presence of the antidiuretic hormone
+- Impermeable to water without the presence of ADH

-Therefore, if the antidiuretic hormone is absent, the patient will develop diuresis.
+Therefore, if ADH is absent, a patient will develop diuresis.